hartwigmedical/hmftools/purity-ploidy-estimator/DriverCatalog.md

 To include point mutations in the driver catalog, the somatic VCF must be annotated with SnpEff.

 The PURPLE driver catalog does NOT include fusions.
-Running [LINX](https://github.com/hartwigmedical/hmftools/tree/master/sv-linx) can improve the PURPLE driver catalog with the addition of fusion drivers.
+Running [LINX](https://github.com/hartwigmedical/hmftools/tree/master/sv-linx) enriches the PURPLE driver catalog with the addition of fusion drivers.

 # Improvements